cryptocopycats/programming-cryptokitties/README.md

-Let's break the genome into 5-bit chunks using `Base32.encode` from the [base32-alphabets library / gem](https://github.com/cryptocopycats/base32-alphabets).
+Let's break the genome into 5-bit chunks using `Base32.encode` from the [base32-alphabets library](https://github.com/cryptocopycats/base32-alphabets).

 ``` ruby
 require 'base32-alphabets'